John B. Poindexter: Business

 Poindexter joined Salomon Brothers as an investment banker in New York City in 1971 while completing his doctorate, and until 1985 worked in Venture Capital including a vice presidency at Smith Barney.
 In 1985, he founded J.B.
 Poindexter & Co., Inc., one of the world's largest manufacturer of commercial truck bodies.
 JB Poindexter & Co is a business enterprise that provides commercial automotive and manufacturing goods and services.
-The business units include Morgan Truck Group, Morgan Olson, Reading Truck, Truck Accessories Group, EFP Corporation, FederalEagle, MIC Group, Masterack and EAVX.
+The business units include Morgan Truck Group, Morgan Olson, Reading Truck, Truck Accessories Group, EFP Corporation, FederalEagle, MIC Group, Masterack, EAVX and Morgan Transit Corporation.

 Ranching and Land Conservation

 Poindexter acquired Cibolo Creek Ranch in 1990, and operates it as a luxury historical resort.
 Poindexter started the Tidewater and Big Bend Foundation, dedicated to acquiring, restoring, landscaping and furnishing ante bellum houses and properties in New Kent County, VA, Charles City County, VA and Shafter, TX.

 Poindexter holds a leadership position in the International Order of St. Hubertus, a hunting society.
-Antonin Scalia died at Poindexter's Cibolo Creek Ranch in February of 2016.
+Antonin Scalia died at Poindexter's Cibolo Creek Ranch in February 2016.